silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/01_File_Management.md

 ### Additional file types

-There may be some file extensions not recognised by the framework, which will return "unknown" on `File::getFileType`.
+SilverStripe has a pre-defined list of common file types. `File::getFileType` will return "unknown" for files outside that list.

 You can add your own file extensions and it's description with the following configuration.